 WIC provides nutrition education and “checks” to purchase nutritional foods designed to supplement the family food budget.
 The program is funded by the United States Department of Agriculture (USDA).

-Low-income pregnant women, new mothers, infants and children up to five (5) years old who have a health risk (such as anemia, underweight, overweight or history of pregnancy complications) can receive:
+Who Qualifies?
+Low-income pregnant women, new mothers, infants and children up to five (5) years old who have a health risk (such as anemia, underweight, overweight or history of pregnancy complications) can qualify for the food packages and receive:

 - nutrition education through a group or individually